 Size is Everything

 You should also think about the sizes of a bonsai tree.
-Can you imagine getting a bonsai tree thinking that it’s perfect for your small living room only to find out a couple of months later that it grew up so much that you can’t keep it there anymore and you have to give it away because you don’t have space?
+Can you imagine getting a bonsai tree thinking that it’s perfect for your small living room only to find out a couple of months later that it grew so much that you can’t keep it there anymore and you have to give it away because you don’t have space?
 This would be a terrible situation, that’s for sure!

 On the other hand, if you really don’t have enough space, then why don’t you get a bonsai replica or a fake bonsai?
 You could place it wherever you want indoors, and you will not have to maintain it or keep an eye on it because, well, it’s not alive so it can’t die!

-General Bonsai Maintenance
+General Bonsai Care and Maintenance Tips

 We have already established some of the things you need to take into consideration when starting to grow a bonsai tree.
 However, what are the things that you must avoid, or you must be aware of whenever you begin to grow your bonsai?

-Bonsai trees are miniature trees, but they are very much alive trees.
+Bonsai trees are miniature trees, but they are very much alive.
 Therefore, they will need sunlight for a minimum of six hours a day.
 If you live in a place where this condition is not met, you could either get an artificial lamp or you could get a fake bonsai.

 If you think your bonsai is too “brown’’ and dry, you start watering it every single day.
 If you do this, then you could end up overwatering your tree, thus, its roots will probably root.
 You will end up with a dead bonsai.